noman715/Python-Lessons-Created-on-Cognitive-Class-Lab-/README.md

 # Python-for-Data-Science-Created-on-Cognitive-Class-Lab-
-Learning lesson and practice of python for data science.
-Tutorial help use from w3school python.org
+Learning lesson for python.
+Tutorial help use from w3school & python.org